Everest camp 24.jpg

 Fixed lines are in place along the standard route during the season, and our team ensures you move correctly on those systems—especially on complex transitions and in the high-risk zones.

-• Summit day is the hardest day of the expedition.
+• It’s the toughest day of the entire trip.

 From South Col (Camp 4), the standard line is: